nix-community/nixvim/docs/user-guide/install.md

 When you use nixvim as a module, an additional module argument is passed on allowing you to peek through the configuration with `hmConfig`, `nixosConfig`, and `darwinConfig` for home-manager, NixOS, and nix-darwin respectively.
 This is useful is you use nixvim both as part of an environment and as standalone.

-For more information on module-specific options, see [Platform-specific options](../platforms/wrapper-options.md).
+For more platform-specific options and information, see [Nixvim Platforms](../platforms/index.md).

 ### Standalone usage